unicode-org/inflection/documents/scope.md

 Estimated completion 2024.

+Deliverable (based on points below):
+1. FST rules for a set of languages are specified, using e.g. Pynini framwork.
+2. C++ API for noun inflection is proposed and implemented using OpenFST library and above mentioned rules.
+3. Lexicon is not optimized in any way, e.g. for size or lookup speed, and is based on CLDR date/time data.
+Further expansion would happen from Wikidata lexicon.

+NOTE: The API could become part of ICU library.
+This is part of further discussion and it can impact language features or dependancies we are allowed to use, e.g. std library or exceptions.

 Based on discussion from [2024-04-02](https://docs.google.com/document/d/1a-777RetR4k2gZKHJ5pG3apWKt86jV7-vU-QChX7lv4/edit?usp=sharing) our stage 1 plan is:

 1. Focus on a small set of nouns, sourced from CLDR, e.g. month names, units etc to facilitate faster prototyping.
 See "Noun cases" section for details.